Fluid management in severely malnourished children under 5 years of age without shock

 Children with severe acute malnutrition may have difficulty keeping themselves properly hydrated, however it can be difficult to assess the hydration status of severely malnourished children.
 As a result, fluid management is complex in children with severe acute malnutrition, particularly in those who have diarrhoea.

-WHO recommends that children who are under 5 years of age with severe acute malnutrition who present with some dehydration or severe dehydration but who are not shocked should be rehydrated slowly, either orally or by nasogastric tube, with either
+Children who are under 5 years of age with severe acute malnutrition who present with some dehydration or severe dehydration but who are not shocked should be rehydrated slowly, either orally or by nasogastric tube, with either

 - ReSoMal, or